multiversx/mx-docs/docs/integrators/snapshotless-observing-squad.md

 :::caution
 Even if the nodes are synced, after changing the operation mode, they will start to re-sync their state in "snapshotless" format.
+The nodes should be temporarily started with the extra node flag `--force-start-from-network` that will force the node to start from network.
+Let the node sync completely and then remove this extra flag and restart the node.
+Failure to do so will make the node error with a message like `consensusComponentsFactory create failed: epoch nodes configuration does not exist epoch=0`.
 :::

 [comment]: # (mx-context-auto)
 ### One click deploy in AWS
-AWS instances for Snapshotless Observer Squads can be easily deployed via our Amazon Machine Image available in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-pbwpmtdtwmkgs).
+AWS instances for Snapshotless Observing Squads can be easily deployed via our Amazon Machine Image available in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-pbwpmtdtwmkgs).